 Our Covid 19 safe plan

 We now have permission from u3a to start back with our classes.

 Please find below information on how we are to conduct ourselves to stay safe from this virus.

 Should go without saying that if you have any symptoms do not come to the

-to sign as well as ticking our sign-in sheet.
-There will be a sanitizer for you to
+You are also required to tick our sign-in sheet.
+There will be a sanitiser for you to

 use when you come in.
 Social distancing must be maintained at all times the